 Discussion

 All previously published functional weed ecology analysis has been conducted in SPSS but to enable accessibility, an equivalent process in R was perceived as important when these data were released.
 In the transition from SPSS to R small differences were noted in how each statistical program ran linear discriminant analysis.
-The primary difference is that, due to being purely arbitrary, the positive and negative signs for the group 1 and group 2 were reversed between SPSS and R. To make the graphs similar to the published output from SPSS, the R package Weedmodels formally made all group 1 linear discriminant values positive and all group 2 linear discriminant values negative.
+The primary difference is that, due to being purely arbitrary, the positive and negative signs for the group 1 and group 2 were reversed between SPSS and R. To make the graphs similar to the published output from SPSS, the R package WeedEco formally made all group 1 linear discriminant values positive and all group 2 linear discriminant values negative.
 This should be noted should the raw model data be run in alternative statistical programs.

 It is strongly recommended that the version of the R package, R and trait dataset are explicitly detailed within the method section of any articles.
 Furthermore, users should indicate if R is not used for the linear discriminant analysis as some statistical programs have slight variations in how they are conducted.
 This does not prevent alternative statistical programs being used but for ease of comparison between different archaeobotanists’ results, explicitly stating what has been used in the methods is best practice.
 This leaves a path for further updates to the R package, as well as the functional trait dataset, facilitating traceability.
+Furthermore, the sources of the functional trait data used within the models needs to be referenced….

 MORE?